 Graduation Requirements

-In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Expectations, students must complete a minimum of twenty-two (22) credits, as follows, including demonstrated performance-based competency in technology, and all other state and local requirements in order to graduate from high school in the District.
+In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Standards, students must complete a minimum of twenty-two (22) credits, as follows, including demonstrated performance-based competency in technology, and all other state and local requirements in order to graduate from high school in the District.

-Beginning July 1, 2018, students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
+Students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
 A minimum score of sixty percent (60%) is required to pass the test and students may take the test as many times as needed to pass.
 Students that have passed a similar test within the previous five (5) years shall be exempt from this civics test.
-This shall be subject to the requirements and accommodations of a student's individualized education program or a Section 504 Plan.
+This shall be subject to the requirements and accommodations of a student's individualized education program (IEP) or a Section 504 Plan.5